luphysics/PyMODAlib/README.md

 pip install -U pymodalib matplotlib
 ```

+> **Tip:** If this causes problems, try the solutions outlined in the [Installing PyMODAlib](#installing-pymodalib) section.

-To try the examples, download the PyMODAlib repository [as a zip file](https://github.com/luphysics/PyMODAlib/zipball/master) or by using `git clone`, then run Python files from the `examples` subfolders.
+To try the examples, download the PyMODAlib repository [as a zip file](https://github.com/luphysics/PyMODAlib/zipball/master) or by using `git clone`, then run relevant Python files from the `examples` subfolders.

 ### PyMODAlib cache

+> **Note:** This section is only relevant when using the *group coherence* functions.

 The group coherence functions use a very large quantity of RAM.
 To mitigate this problem for machines with smaller RAM capacities, they will allocate arrays which are cached to disk. *This may result in significant disk usage.*